 hi number 5 from the spawned thread!

-The threads will probably take turns, but that’s not guaranteed: it depends on how your operating system schedules the threads.
+The calls to thread::sleep force a thread to stop its execution for a short duration, which allows a different thread to run.
+The threads will probably take turns, but that isn’t guaranteed: it depends on how your operating system schedules the threads.
 In this run, the main thread printed first, even though the print statement from the spawned thread appears first in the code.
 And even though we told the spawned thread to print until i is 9, it only got to 5 before the main thread shut down.

-If you run this code and only see one thread, or don’t see any overlap, try increasing the numbers in the ranges to create more opportunities for a thread to take a break and give the other thread a turn.
+If you run this code and only see output from the main thread, or don’t see any overlap, try increasing the numbers in the ranges to create more opportunities for the operating system to switch between the threads.

 Waiting for All Threads to Finish Using join Handles

-The code in Listing 16-1 not only stops the spawned thread prematurely most of the time, because the main thread ends before the spawned thread is done, there’s actually no guarantee that the spawned thread will get to run at all, because there’s no guarantee on the order in which threads run!
+The code in Listing 16-1 not only stops the spawned thread prematurely most of the time due to the main thread ending, but there is no guarantee that the spawned thread will get to run at all.
+The reason is that there is no guarantee on the order in which threads run!

-We can fix this by saving the return value of thread::spawn in a variable.
+We can fix the problem of the spawned thread not getting to run, or not getting to run completely, by saving the return value of thread::spawn in a variable.
 The return type of thread::spawn is JoinHandle.
 A JoinHandle is an owned value that, when we call the join method on it, will wait for its thread to finish.
-Listing 16-2 shows how to use the JoinHandle of the thread we created in Listing 16-1 and call join in order to make sure the spawned thread finishes before the main exits:
+Listing 16-2 shows how to use the JoinHandle of the thread we created in Listing 16-1 and call join to make sure the spawned thread finishes before main exits:

-Filename: src/main.rs
+src/main.rs

 use std::thread;

+use std::time::Duration;

 fn main() {